IMD’s BOT “not something you can learn in textbooks”

 Poon had been a little worried to be the only lawyer in her class of 34 participants and one of the few women.
 “As a lawyer, I see myself as a good advisor, not someone who necessarily makes big decisions.
 I’m just as happy to sit back and observe, as I am to step in and lead.”
 Her IMD experience helped her revise her judgement and address a few stereotypes.
 The Myers-Briggs test, for example, taught her that she makes decisions in a highly analytical manner, which is usually associated with men, whereas several men in the class were emotional decision-makers, which is more frequently associated with women.
 “You really start thinking about those stereotypes.”

-Another benefit of the program, Poon points out, is the exposure to so many different cultures.
+Another benefit of the Building On Talent management courses, Poon points out, is the exposure to so many different cultures.
 She herself is a US lawyer who was born and raised in Canada, now living and working in London.
 And in her group alone the participants came from Japan, U.A.E., Russia, Germany and France.
 “You learn so much about the way different cultures work and think.”
-Poon also believes that the intensity of the course exposes so much about a person, and allows participants to get to know each other sometimes even better than their lifelong friends.
+Poon also believes that the intensity of the leadership course exposes so much about a person, and allows participants to get to know each other sometimes even better than their lifelong friends.

 Alumni events are also well-executed and Poon mentions a recent IMD Executive Forum on ‘digital disruption’ that she attended in London, where she has been living for approximately five years.
 She appreciates the efforts that go into the alumni events.